dinu1763/dinu1763/README.md

 ### 💻 &nbsp;About Me

-Dedicated and efficient full stack web developer with more than 1 Year of experience in Python and Django.
+Dedicated and efficient frontend web developer with 2 Years of experience.
 Certified in both Frontend and Backend technologies.
 Spearheaded successful transition from LAMP stack to MERN stack with a willingness to learn and master the latest technologies.
 <br>